-I am happy to report that the master plan for the FHCS has been drawn and the building project at Pillaiyarady will be commenced soon.
+I am happy to report that the master plan for the FHCS has been drawn and the building project at Pillaiyarady is in progress.
+The expected time of completion is April 2021.
 This project has been undertaken by the Ministry of Higher Education with the aid from the Government of Kuwait.